12 Game-Changing Drill Accessories That are Worth Every Penny

 If you install a lot of cabinets and run into crazy situations where you can’t fit a drill into an awkward space. this tool can do the job!
 It’s built to last and is easy to set and reset with a quick-release lock in the handle.
 Next, watch this video to see some old school tips for drilling holes that still work today.

 Electricians use step bits all the time to drill electrical boxes and circuit panels.
 This bit also works great to prep storm door hardware and drill large starter holes in gutters so you can cut out a downspout hole with tin snips.
 You can save money by buying step bits in a set.

 Whoever put the first magnet in a nut driver was a genius.
 It’s so nice to have your fasteners hold tight in the driver instead of falling to the ground.
-However, after a few hours of installing a steel roof or fastening steel studs, I found that metal shavings tend to plug up the driver and cling to that same magnet.
+However, after a few hours of installing a steel roof or fastening steel studs, metal shavings tend to plug up the driver and cling to that same magnet.
 DeWalt solved this problem by making a nut driver that has a magnet holder with a little plunger so you can simply brush away the shavings—it beats the heck out of picking them out with tweezers.

 You know how it goes.
 You spend two minutes drilling a hole with a hole saw and five minutes prying the dang plug out.
 The "Speed Slot" on Lenox Tools' hole saws changes all that.
 Most hole saws have a vertical slot, which is useful for getting the plug a third of the way out, but Lenox’s stepped slot hole saw actually allows you to work the plug out really fast.
 It’s simple but ingenious.
-The hole saws are available in a large assortment of sizes.
+Learn how to master your hole saw with these go-to pro tips.

 If you need to drill holes between joists or studs but don’t own a right angle drill, these stubby boring bits are just the ticket.
 They’re the shortest bits (3-1/2 in.) around.
 Chuck one up and drill straight into the joist—no more angle drilling!